CodingInTheAnthropocene/songbooks/instructions.md

 We take a moment to reflect on the very real impacts of fascist violence.

 **1:30 PM — Head to Brew Hall**
+We would love to see you afterwards!
 No reservations have been made, so it's first come first served.

 ---